Grace

 The Wound

-You watch the tree – rooted silent, branches bent under the weight of its fruit.
-It never asks who watches, or whether the soil deserves the gift.
+You watch the tree – rooted and silent, its branches bent under the weight of fruit.
+It never asks who watches, whether the soil deserves the gift.
 It bears until the branch bends, then surrenders to gravity.
 The tree keeps no ledger.
-Its roots draw from water it did not earn, from soil it did not build.
-It receives, and it gives, and never confuses the two.
+Its roots draw from water it did not make, from soil it did not choose.
+It receives and it gives and never confuses the two.
 The fruit falls where it falls – on grateful hands, on barren stone, on creatures that will never know its name.
 The tree has no other law.
-It roots and rises and releases.
+It roots.
+It rises.
+It lets go.

 The Path

+The branch dips under the weight of what's grown.
 All your life you were taught that giving empties you.
-But the branch that bears the heaviest fruit grows the strongest wood.
+But the branch that bears heaviest grows the strongest wood.
 The branch that bears nothing withers.
-Each season of giving drives the roots deeper, towards water you never knew.
+Each season of giving drives the roots deeper, toward water you never knew.
 The season comes when nothing remains but the core – hollowed by giving.
 Your branches ache.
-The sweetness in you has dried to salt.
-And in that exhaustion, a new hand rises, young and hungry, grasping for the last fruit, the one you kept as proof you still had something.
+The sweetness in you has dried to rind.
+And in that exhaustion, a new hand rises, young and hungry, reaching for the last fruit.
+The one you kept as proof you still had something.
 Every branch in you wants to close.
-But your roots run deeper than you knew, driven down by all the giving that came before.
+Your roots run deeper than you knew, driven down by every season you gave.
 You have nothing left.
-You open your grip anyway.
+You open anyway.
 The bark splits where the fruit tears free.
-What remains is hollow enough to shelter what passes through.
-The tree cannot choose where its fruit lands.
-Some fall on stone.
-Some are taken by hands that never say thanks.
-Some rot untouched.
-The tree feels the waste.
+The tree knows where its fruit falls – on stone and ground that lets it rot.
+Some are taken by hands that never say give thanks.
 It bears fruit anyway.
-Its vow belongs to the seed, never the soil.
+Its vow belongs to the seed.
+Never the soil.

 The Shadow

-The Barren Saint gave freely, no ledger and no hesitation.
-Her fruit fell on good soil, was received with thanks, and rotted anyway.
-She watched a young man eat from her branch for three years.
-She watched him grow strong.
-Watched him walk away without looking back.
+The Giving gave freely, with no ledger or hesitation.
+Her fruit fell on good soil.
+Was received with thanks.
+Rotted anyway.
+She watched a young man eat from her branch for three years, watched him grow strong and walk away without looking back.
 She gave more.
 It vanished too.
-She died still giving, her last fruit falling on ground that had already forgotten her name – still wondering if the fault was hers.
+She died giving, her last fruit falling on ground that had already forgotten her name.
+Still wondering if the fault was hers.
 It wasn't.
-Some soil is barren no matter what falls.
-She never learnt how to bear that truth. ⧫ The Judge of Orchards sees only unworthy soil.
+Some soil is barren no matter what falls. ❖ The Wise sees only unworthy soil.
 Why waste sweetness on a world that won't appreciate it?
 A neighbour came once, during the dry season.
 Stood beneath his branches.
 Looked up.
 He calculated: this man walked past three times without stopping.
-This man took fruit from lesser trees.
+This man took fruit from other trees.
 Not yet, he told the branches.
 When someone worthy comes.
 A child came – too young to understand.
-A widow – too distracted by grief.
+A widow – too lost in grief.
 A stranger – no history, no proof of worth.
-He hoards what falls and refuses to release what remains – fruit rotting where it hangs, the sweetness souring in his shade.
-He dies above the richest soil in the orchard – decades of fruit he judged unworthy, rotted into soil that will feed a forest he will never see.
-Around him, the trees that understood keep dropping their sweetness on the just and unjust alike, seeding what they will not live to see.
+He hoards what falls and refuses to release what remains.
+Fruit rots where it hangs, the sweetness curdling in his shade.
+He dies heavy.
+Decades of fruit rot at his roots, while around him the other trees go on seeding what they will not live to see.

 The Cut